renec-chain/renec/docs/src/running-validator/validator-start.md

-As mentioned earlier, be sure that if you use logrotate, any script you create which starts the solana validator process uses "exec" to do so (example: "exec solana-validator ..."); otherwise, when logrotate sends its signal to the validator, the enclosing script will die and take the validator process with it.
+As mentioned earlier, be sure that if you use logrotate, any script you create which starts the solana validator process uses "exec" to do so (example: "exec renec-validator ..."); otherwise, when logrotate sends its signal to the validator, the enclosing script will die and take the validator process with it.